River Stour, Suffolk: Description

 The River Stour Trust, a waterway restoration group, was set up in 1968 to protect and enhance the right of the public to navigate the River Stour.
 The trust seeks to restore through navigation from Sudbury to the sea, following on the successful restoration of the locks at Stratford St Mary, Dedham, Flatford and Great Cornard, by reinstating the remaining locks.
-Meanwhile, the trust encourages use of the River Stour by small craft and organises annual events for all age groups and abilities on different parts of the river.
-River Stour Trust boat trips and private charters, skippered by volunteer boat crew, are available in Flatford and Sudbury between Easter and October.
-The Environment Agency is the navigation authority for the river.
-River Stour Boating Community Interest Company (based in Bures) and Outdoor Hire Centre Network organise two-day canoeing and camping expeditions from Sudbury to the estuary at Cattawade along with other annual events such as Santa Paddle and the Coracle Regatta.
+Meanwhile, the Trust encourages use of the river by small craft and organises annual events for all age groups and abilities on different parts of it.
+Boat trips and private charters, skippered by volunteer crews from the Trust, are available in Flatford and Sudbury between Easter and October.
 RSPB Stour Estuary is a nature reserve managed by the Royal Society for the Protection of Birds (RSPB).
+It is located on the south bank of the estuary, to the east of Wrabness.
+Just to the west is Wrabness Nature Reserve, a Site of Special Scientific Interest covering 69 acre.
+It is run by the Essex Wildlife Trust and is also a designated Local Nature Reserve and a Local Wildlife Site.

 In July 2019 sections of the river ran dry because of low rainfall and debris blocking flows at Bures Mill.
 The Environment Agency pumped water from boreholes into the river in an attempt to restore water levels.

+The river from Cattawade barrage to Orwell Haven is tidal and used by large ships.
+The channel is dredged to 17 ft, and this section should only be navigated by those experienced in tidal river navigation.
+Coasters travel up the river as far as the quay at Mistley.